civicrm/release-management/doc/any-announce.md

 ## Security announcements

 Liaise with security team, and with a JIRA search for any issues in this release which are Security: Unpublished.
-If there are matches,
+They should all be marked as an appropriate status of Done/Fixed at time of release or have their version number bumped to unscheduled or next release rc.
+If there are matches of Unpublished completed issues for the version being released,

  * A security advisory node for each security fix must be ready to be published on https://civicrm.org
  * A security advisory CiviMail must be ready to be sent to members of group Security Notifications ([more information](https://civicrm.org/security))